-Growing concern over– an average of 10 a week – is forcing the racing industry to reassess how it conducts its business.
+Growing concern over the number of horses dying on race tracks – an average of 10 a week – is forcing the racing industry to reassess how it conducts its business.
 Some are calling for more regulation, while others want an outright ban, CBS News correspondent Don Dahler reports.

 No one knows the thrill, and the risks, of the sport more than Hall Of Fame jockey Gary Stevens.
 He won 5,000 races, including the Kentucky Derby, the Preakness Stakes and the Belmont Stakes three times each.
 He even had a role in the movie “Seabiscuit.”

 But Stevens is now worried the sport he loves is in existential danger.

 After the most recent death of a horse at Santa Anita during the Breeders’ Cup Classic despite an unprecedented number of reforms implemented at that track the past few months, California Sen. Dianne Feinstein issued an ominous warning: “If the horse racing industry is unwilling to treat these magnificent creatures humanely, it has no business operating in the United States.”

 Stevens said: “I’m scared for racing here in California.
 I really am.”

 “The misconception is that we’re not caring for these horses, and that we as a group don’t care.
 We care,” he said.

 There have always been fatalities in horse racing.
 When the half-ton athletes are racing at full speed — about 40 miles an hour — only one foot at a time hits the ground, which is an enormous amount of violent pressure on relatively narrow leg bones.
 When a broken bone occurs, thoroughbreds are simply physiologically incapable of staying alive while the bone heals.

 But horse race deaths in the United States are two to three times higher than in Europe, where there are tighter controls on race-day medications and where training and the tracks themselves are different.